Two Killed As Soldiers Block Mourners From Ethiopian Singers Funeral - UrduPoint

 Hachalu Hundessa, a member of the Oromo ethnic group, Ethiopia's largest, was shot dead by unknown attackers in the capital Addis Ababa on Monday night, fuelling ethnic tensions threatening the country's democratic transition.

-His music gave voice to Oromos' widespread sense of economic and political marginalization during years of anti-government protests that swept Prime Minister Abiy Ahmed to power in 2018.
+His music gave voice to Oromos' widespread sense of economic and political marginalisation during years of anti-government protests that swept Prime Minister Abiy Ahmed to power in 2018.

 The funeral, broadcast live on the Oromia Broadcasting Network, took place in Hachalu's hometown Ambo, west of the capital.